Availability of ABWOR to relevant persons and deemed relevant persons in 2011 Act proceedings

 • any other children’s hearing convened under the Children’s Hearings (Scotland) Act 2011.

-In all of these children’s hearings (referred to as “unspecified hearings”), ABWOR is only available if your client satisfies the financial test and if you receive our prior approval to provide ABWOR.
+In all of these children’s hearings (referred to as “unspecified hearings”) and where the relevant person is aged 18 or over ABWOR is only available if your client satisfies the financial test and if you receive our prior approval to provide ABWOR

 We apply the merits test of ‘effective participation’.

-If we grant prior approval for you to provide ABWOR then this continues for any deferred hearing and you do not need to apply the financial test again nor seek further prior approval from us for the next deferred hearing.
+Any grant of ABWOR for an unspecified hearing will continue in place for any deferred hearing and you do not need to apply the financial test again nor seek further prior approval from us for the next deferred hearing.
 This includes all hearings where interim orders are in place.
 You may need to submit an increase request for a deferred hearing if you have reached your current limit of expenditure.
+We grant £400 per deferred hearing unless you can explain to us why you require more than that.
+The grant of ABWOR will remain in place until a decision is made on a full Compulsory Supervision Order or the hearing is discharged.

 Pre-hearing panel meeting where section 81 determination to be made under the 2011 Act